olaviinha/EventClockerMcClockyFace/README.md

 var refresh_interval = 15;                      // Interval in minutes, in which events_txt is reloaded.
 var distance = .6;                              // Max distance of event from clock center.
 For aesthetics.
 ```

+### Events Data

+In your events txt file, events should be separated by line-breaks, and event details by semicolon (;) as shown in the examples.
+The first detail is the event time.
+It should always have both day and time of day separated by whitespace.
+For the day, you can use
+- a date, e.g. _2021-06-21_
+- shortened weekday names, e.g. _mon_, _fri-sat_
+- value _daily_ if the event occurs every day.

+Event color can be specified in any CSS-accepted format (hex, rgb, rgba, etc.).
+If you don't want to specify a color, always input a hyphen instead.